 Change of address.
-If you change your mailing address, use Form 8822, Change of Address, to notify the Internal Revenue Service.
-Mail Form 8822 to the Internal Revenue Service Center for your old address (addresses for the Service Centers are on the back of the form).
+If you change your mailing address, use Form 8822, Change of Address, to notify the Internal Revenue Service and U.S. possession tax administration, if appropriate.
+Mail Form 8822 to the Internal Revenue Service Center or U.S. possession tax administration for your old address (addresses for the Service Centers are on the back of the form).